SHSM/Class Visit Programming

 PLANT SCIENCES

-Plants are extraordinary organisms and play an essential role in the ecosystem!
+Plants and algae are extraordinary organisms and play an essential role in the ecosystem!
 They are photoautotrophs which means they can produce their own food using sunlight and carbon dioxide via photosynthesis.
-Through this process, plants create sugars and release oxygen.
-Therefore, plants produce the necessary energy (or food) for many other organisms to exist.
-Plants are extremely diverse and are adaptable to many different climates.
-They have adapted in amazing ways to deal with different environmental conditions such as changing light levels, drought, and freezing stress.
-Learn how plants cope with different environments including the ability to withstand freezing temperatures and how we can determine exactly how much cold a plant can tolerate (Lab A).
-Then, test if grape buds have survived a cold weather event by dissecting the bud (Lab B).
+Through this process, plants produce sugars and release oxygen, providing the essential energy (or food) that many other organisms need to survive.
+Autotrophs are extremely diverse and have developed many adaptations to survive different climates.
+In Lab A, students will review how plants cope with different environments including the ability to withstand freezing temperatures and how we can determine exactly how much cold a plant can tolerate.
+In Lab B, we will review diversity of phytoplankton species found in water bodies in the Niagara region, and how abundance of different species relates to water chemistry, pollution, light and temperature.

 BIOINFORMATICS & BIOMEDICAL DATA SCIENCE